frederick-m-k/classic_asr_gmm-hmm/ASR1_phatts.md

 The other ASR projects can be found in other `.md` files.
 A general overview over the whole directory structure and the scripts used to create the project is in the `README.md` file.

+NOTE: the content of the mentioned directories are not on git.
+Please request from the authors, if needed
 ## Short overview over the results
 Firstly, a short overview over the results is given in the following table.
 Afterwards, the steps done to get to those results are explained in detail.